 Provide the title of a work as it appears on the title page, but follow the capitalization rules of Bluebook rule 8.

 In general, this rule requires that all words be capitalized except:

+While they should not be capitalized, articles should always be included in the title, and no words should be abbreviated.
 Always capitalize both the first word of a title and the first word following a colon.

 Julius G. Getman, Restoring the Power of Unions: It Takes a Movement (2010).

 Jacqueline Stevens, States Without Nations: Citizenship for Mortals (2010).

 Roger K. Newman, Hugo Black: A Biography (1994).

 When you are citing a work that only has one edition, use the year of publication in the parentheses.

 Example: Daniel C.K.
 Chow & Edward lee, International Intellectual Property: Problems, Cases, and Materials (2006).